 - A first University Degree in a relevant field combined with 2 additional years of professional experience may be accepted in lieu of an Advanced University Degree.

-- A minimum of five years of relevant professional experience in technology product development, project and partnership management
+- A minimum of five years of relevant professional experience.

 UNICEF has a 70-year history of innovating for children.
 We believe that new approaches, partnerships and technologies that support realizing children’s rights are critical to improving their lives.